pallavkumarjha/medi-chat/MEDIUM_ARTICLE.md

 ## Let's Connect!

-Hey, I'm [Your Name]!
+Hey, I'm Pallav!
 I build things with code and write about my journey.
 If you found this article helpful or have questions, I'd love to hear from you!

-- Follow me on [Twitter/LinkedIn] for more tech insights
+- Follow me on [LinkedIn](https://www.linkedin.com/in/pallav-agarwal-576b3b1b/) for more tech insights
-- Check out my [blog/portfolio] for other cool projects
+- Check out my [GitHub](https://github.com/pallavagarwal07) for other cool projects
-- Star the [GitHub repo](https://github.com/yourusername/medi-chat) if you found this useful
+- Star the [GitHub repo](https://github.com/pallavagarwal07/medi-chat) if you found this useful

 ## One Last Thing...